mcneel/help-docs/_it/flamingo/5/help/automate-rendering.md

 ##### To submit an animation job to the render farm
 1. Run the [FlamingoNXtAutomateRender](automate-rendering.html#flamingonxtautomaterender) command.
-1. In theConfigure Automated Render Commanddialog, select **Render to farm**.
+1. In the Configure Automated Render Command dialog, select **Render to farm**.
 &#160;
-Specify theJob name,and click theOKbutton.
+Specify the Job name,and click the OK button.
 &#160;
-Set a type of animation from Rhino'sAnimation setuptoolbar.
-SelectRenderFullas theCapture method.
+Set a type of animation from Rhino's Animation setup toolbar.
+Select Render Full as the Capture method.
 &#160;
-Record the animation from theAnimationtoolbar.
+Record the animation from the Animation toolbar.
 The render jobs will be sent to Render Farm.
 &#160;
-When the jobs are finished in Render Farm, run theFlamingoNXtAutomateRendercommand again and select all the jobs in the dialog.
+When the jobs are finished in Render Farm, run the FlamingoNXtAutomateRender command again and select all the jobs in the dialog.
 &#160;
-Click theCopy selected files to specified output folderbutton and select a folder where all the render images will be copied to.
+Click the Copy selected files to specified output folder button and select a folder where all the render images will be copied to.

 ## FlamingoNXtAutomateRender command